 What happens after your school receives an OCR letter?

 It feels like there’s this question of how much trouble am I in?
 Because schools want to be inclusive and non discriminatory, they generally want to fix the problems.
 Therefore, this should be looked at as maintenance.
 For example, if the fire department says you need to trim branches back from your roof, everyone is on the same page of not wanting the roof to catch on fire.
 For accessibility, schools and the Department of Education are on the same page of wanting to create an equitable learning environment for all students.
 Your school and the Office of Civil Rights will enter into an agreement of what needs to be fixed, including a timeline.
-Your school will need to show those agreed changes were made in that timeline.
+Your school will need to show those agreed changes were made in that timeline and that they are working to meet the ADA requirements for website design.

 What’s the typical timeline for making the changes?